Marker Making in Garment Industry

 Introduction

-Marker is a thin paper contains all the component of a garment according to garment design and to use the fabric maximum.
+Marker is a thin paper that contains all the components of a garment according to garment design and to use the fabric maximum.

-or, A marker is a diagram of a precise arrangement of pattern pieces for sizes of a specific style that are to be cut from in one spread.
+Or, a marker is a diagram of the precise arrangement of pattern pieces for sizes of a specific style that are to be cut from in one spread.

 {getToc} $title={Table of Contents}